hypriot/blog/content/post/cloud-init-cloud-on-hypriot-x64.md

 Who knows, it's all about having fun and experimenting right?

+All the samples can be [found on on GitHub](https://gist.github.com/RenEvo/6a9e244b670df334c42578b8fe95400b).

 ## About Me

 > Who is this guy, and why is he posting on this blog?

 My name is [Tom Anderson](https://twitter.com/TribalTom), I am a Senior II Cloud Software Engineer by day at a killer gaming company, and by night I am a father, musician, tinkerer, and still... a hobbiest programmer of all the things.
 Dieter Reuter was nice enough to ask me to guest post this topic, and I just felt it had to be done!
 The Pirates have given so much to the community, I felt I needed to give a little something back.

+Additionally, I build and talk about some things I think are cool on my own blog [tomanderson.me](http://tomanderson.me), feel free to stop by and say hi!

 Finally, because legaleeze and stuff...
 All opinions here are my own, and do not reflect the opinions of Blizzard Entertainment.